YuriPerro/plantz/README.md

 2. cd plantz
 ```

-🎯 Install the dependencies and start the server:
+🎯 Install the dependencies and start the server

 ```
 3. yarn install